Healthy Homes Assessment Tawa

 • Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3

-• Zone 2 – the rest part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+Find out all the details about the Healthy Homes insulation standard.

 Tawa Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage quality.
+See the full details of the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection